image bio

 Not only are you taking added hormones, prenatal vitamins, and medications when going through fertility treatments, but your body is also experiencing a lot of changes.
 The removal of eggs, consumption of fertility drugs, and sedation for surgery can put a lot of stress on your GI tract.

 Egg retrieval, a key step in the IVF process, is a treatment commonly followed by constipation, bloating, and cramping.
 IUI can also lead to a change in bowel movements which can include constipation or diarrhea.
-The Center of Reproductive Medicine explains that this can also be a side effect of high levels of HCG, a key hormone during early pregnancy.
+Some research also explains that constipation may be tied to sex hormones seen during early pregnancy.
+[3]

 There are a host of medications that can cause constipation, including common over-the-counter pain relievers like ibuprofen, iron supplements, and antidepressants.
-The most common medications prescribed during fertility treatments that may result in constipation include:
+[4] The most common medications prescribed during fertility treatments that may result in constipation include [5-8]:

 • Clomid: an ovulatory stimulant